be the cause of lightning.

 - In Monster Hunter Frontier, the Hunting Horn you can craft with Kirin's material is a drum, and like all of Kirin's weapons, has Thunder element.
 World also has a weapon called Lightning Drum, this time crafted mainly from materials from Tobi-Kadachi.

-- In the beginning of "Forces of Nature" from Teen Titans, Thunder is shown drumming thunderclouds to whip out a storm alongside Lightning.
-Note that otherwise he has nothing to do with drums.
+- At the beginning of "Forces of Nature" from Teen Titans, Thunder is shown drumming thunderclouds to whip out a storm alongside Lightning.
+Note that otherwise, he has nothing to do with drums.